GreensterRox/gwc/README.md

 > git clone git@github.com:GreensterRox/gwc.git

 2.)
-Add this line to your apache configuration file (or vhost):
+Add this line to your apache configuration file (or vhost), this makes the $GWC variable available to all your scripts:
 > php_value auto_prepend_file "/var/www/gwc/controllers/web_controller.php"

 3.)
 Copy the sample configuration file into a file with the same name as your DNS host and replace the values.